TNA Against All Odds (2025): Reception

-Chris Vetter of Pro Wrestling Dot Net gave praise to Mustafa-Hotch as the best match on the card, followed by the Knockouts World Title and International Title matches, felt that both the World Tag Title and Kazarian-Hendry bouts were "merely fine", and was critical of Elijah's placement in the World Title main event, caling the show "fun but nothing must-see."
+Chris Vetter of Pro Wrestling Dot Net gave praise to Mustafa-Hotch as the best match on the card, followed by the Knockouts World Title and International Title matches, felt that both the World Tag Title and Kazarian-Hendry bouts were "merely fine", and was critical of Elijah's placement in the World Title main event, calling the show "fun but nothing must-see."
 Kristian Thompson of TJR Wrestling praised both the Knockouts World Title and Ali-Hotch bouts for the performances of Lee and Hotch respectively, called the Elijah-Williams World Title match "one of the weaker PLE main events in recent memory", and felt that Stone-Marella "started off entertaining and turned into a near-disaster" towards the end.
 He gave the event a 7 out of 10, concluding that: "Overall, a solid night for TNA with some cool returns, especially in the women's division."
 Thomas Hall of 411Mania gave the event a 7.5 out of 10, saying "[T]his show didn't have the highest expectations coming in and it wound up being a completely watchable event.
 It's nothing that you need to see but if you watched it, you would not have had a bad time."
 Theo Sambus, also writing for 411Mania, praised Ali-Hotch for being a "great showing" of the latter's performance, Hendry-Kazarian for being a "strong outing from [the]se two vets", and the other undercard bouts being enjoyable, but found the Director of Authority match the "obvious low point of the show" and critiqued that the main event "felt underwhelming" with a "few awkward spots".
 Sambus gave the event a 6.8 out of 10, concluding with: "Shame to end on that note, but there's enough to cherry pick a good watch if you're a TNA+ subscriber."

+Aftermath

+On the subsequent episode of TNA Impact!, TNA Director of Authority Santino Marella announced that Moose will defend the X Division Championship against Leon Slater at Slammiversary.